-This idea of stopping the process right in the middle and losing time or money is a fear between both parties; to end the insecurity and to carry out the process with confidence, the escrow account was born.
+The idea of stopping the process right in the middle and losing time or money is a fear for both parties; the escrow account was created to end the insecurity and carry out the process with confidence.

 What is an escrow account?